 Again, it’s people looking at both the Old and New Testaments and trying to repeat or continue everything they read today, such as healings, tongues, God directly orchestrating nearly every event in people’s lives, and the language too.
 I always liked how Horton, Beyond Culture Wars on p284:

 “We still speak Christian-eze; we still talk about being ‘blessed’ and ‘anointed’ and use other Christian language that nobody understands outside of the evangelical world”, yet “…are accommodating the message to the world”.
-By fusing scriptural language of God’s “power” with modern experience of “faith” (where all dramatic special revelation ceased), we end up with what Horton described in the followup book Christless Christianity; that God becomes like a “power source” we “tap into” like electricity.
+By fusing scriptural language of God’s “power” with modern experience of “faith” (where all dramatic special revelation has ceased and God becomes totally internalized), we end up with what Horton described in the followup book Christless Christianity; that God becomes like a “power source” we “tap into” like electricity.
 Also, Jesus becomes like a “life coach”.
 This “power” concept affects our view of “regeneration” and “sanctification”, and ends up often justifying a legalism that makes us forget our own sinfulness.

 When they add Satan into the mix, life becomes like a chess game between God and Satan.
 (They claim Satan is defeated, but he still has all this power in people’s lives, and is succeeding in taking most to hell, so the “victory” is only in opening it up so that anyone can hypothetically “choose” abundant life).